huictstaff/cisq1-lingo/README.md

 1. Check if everything works by running the tests, either via your IDE or via `mvnw verify`
 1. Follow the instructions in the course assignments

+⚠️ Make sure you have at least JDK17 installed

 ### PostgreSQL without Docker